sainnhe/gruvbox-material-vscode/README.md

 ## Customization

-Several configuration options are provided, you can customize the palette, contrast, workbench style, etc. used in this theme.
+There are some configuration options available in this theme, you can customize the palette, contrast, workbench style, etc.

 1. Click the gear button in the lower left corner.
 2. Click `Settings`.